 Megasonex review – our point of view

 Megasonex toothbrush has a sleek design and is comfortable to use.
-It’s size is comparable to most of the sonic toothbrushes, only a bit smaller.
-All the silver/chrome accents including Megasonex logo quickly wear, also white plastic may turn yellowish if it’s exposed to the sun (this applies to both toothbrush and charger).
-Replacing heads is super easy and takes about 5 seconds – this is important, because you may be often switching between brush head and tongue scraper.
-Megasonex has superior brushing technology but when it comes to it’s overall technology it’s not impressive at all as it uses old battery type, has no display, no bluetooth and smartphone app sync, even no brushing pressure sensor.
-There are no settings other that 3 modes of action (that we have already described), and toothbrush has no gyro to tell you if you have covered all the areas in your mouth.
+Its size is comparable to most of the sonic toothbrushes, only a bit smaller.
+All the silver/chrome accents including the Megasonex logo quickly wear off, also white plastic may turn yellowish if it’s exposed directly to the sun (this applies to both toothbrush and charger).
+Replacing heads is super easy and takes about 5 seconds – this is important, because you may be often switching between the brush head and tongue scraper.
+Megasonex has superior brushing technology but when it comes to its overall technology it’s not impressive at all as it uses an old battery type, has no display, no Bluetooth connectivity and no smartphone app sync, and even no brushing pressure sensor.
+There are no settings other than the 3 modes of action (that we have already described), and the toothbrush has no gyro to tell you if you have covered all the areas in your mouth.
 But compared to manual toothbrushes it allows you to brush really gently, in a massage-like manner.
-It certainly has all the basic features you need: water resistance (IXP7 class), timer, ability to adjust sonic vibrations and ease of use.
+It certainly has all the basic features you need: water resistance (IXP7 class), timer, ability to adjust sonic vibrations, and ease of use.

 Tongue scraper for Megasonex